 The bill, S.B.
 No. 1024, amends the Government Code and Local Government Code regarding the issuance of anticipation notes and certificates of obligation by governing bodies of issuers.
 It introduces new restrictions on the authorization of anticipation notes, stating that they cannot be issued to pay contractual obligations if a bond proposition for the same purpose was submitted to voters in the past five years and failed, or if the total debt service of all outstanding and proposed anticipation notes exceeds five percent of the issuer's most recent annual budget.
-However, exceptions are provided for cases involving natural disasters, compliance with court orders, or if the total debt service of the proposed note is less than $5 million.
+However, exceptions are provided for cases involving natural disasters, compliance with court orders or federal/state regulations, and if the total debt service of the proposed note is less than $5 million.

 Statutes affected: Introduced: Government Code 1431.002, Government Code 1431.003, Local Government Code 271.047 (Local Government Code 271, Government Code 1431)